Kaycee Uranium Project, Wyoming

 Spur Zone Drill Results

-• To the end of July, 61 holes have been drilled at the Spur Zone, with an average depth of 432 feet;
+By the end of July, 61 drill holes were completed at the Spur Zone, with an average depth of 432 feet.
+Drilling has extended known mineralization to the south, indicating the potential to significantly expand historic zones:

 NI 43-101 Technical Report